 - Investigate accidents to employees or others which occur in workplaces.

 - Investigate complaints about health, safety or welfare in work premises.

-- Register particular premises (eg skin piercing, sex shops).
+- Register particular premises such as skin piercing or sex shops.

 - Act as a consultee in relation to public safety for applications under the Licensing Act.